valdoonicanlives/config-files-backup/config/Surfingkeys/README.md

 * Use vim editor to edit input on page
 * Dot to repeat previous action
 * `sm` to preview markdown
-* `<Ctrl-Alt-d>` to open diagram tool
-* Emoji completion in insert mode
-* Rich hints for keystroke
-* Everything in Surfingkeys works for PDF

 ## Quick start